← Back to Blog

 Type 1: Form Submissions

 Patient fills out your "Book Consultation" form or "Request Appointment" form on your website.
-This is the easiest to set up.
+This is the easiest to set up and the most commonly tracked — but most practices stop here and miss 60%+ of their actual conversions.

 Setup: Use Google's Global Site Tag (gtag.js) + form submission trigger in Google Tag Manager.
 When form is submitted, fire a conversion event.
 Google tracks it automatically.